Learning objective

 - What are some things about ourselves that will change over time whether we like it or not? (e.g. height and weight will change as we grow, interests change as we mature)

-- Have each student write down three things he/she is good at and share them with a partner.
-Stress that a person’s strengths and weaknesses define them as an individual and that one thing that makes the world interesting is that we all have these unique qualities.
+- Have each student write down three things they are good at and share them with a partner.
+Stress that everyone has strengths and weaknesses.
+What makes the world interesting is that we all have these unique qualities.
 Explain that, as with other traits, each of us grows, develops and matures at a different rate.
-Rapid changes in height, weight and weight distribution;
+During adolescence and puberty, we experience significant changes in height, weight and weight distribution.

 In girls: